miklevin/MikeLev.in/_posts/2023-07-27-mike-levin-ai-seo-and-on-his-blog-he-has-copilot-a-i-s-e-o.md

 It suddenly dawned on me that what's going on in my life is the recovery from a nervous breakdown.
 I had quite a shock, after having uprooted my life, let the Poconos, the perfect cure for the pandemic.
 Life was pretty good, but I came back due to circumstances that compelled me to.
-And it was at great personal sacrifice and duress.
-But I acclimated.
-And nursed my strength and health.
-I am apparently born to be uprooted.
 Se la vie.

 {% include youtubePlayer.html id="ujQAPcId4u8" %}